-A: Upon receipt of the application and all required supporting documentation, the student borrower and co-makers will be scheduled for an interview.
-All new applicants will be interviewed by a member of The Canton Student Loan Foundation's Selection Committee in July.
+A: Upon receipt of the application and all required supporting documentation, the application will be reviewed by the Canton Student Loan Foundation's Selection Committee.
 Financial aid will only be granted based on satisfactory evidence of scholarship ability, character and real financial need.
 The decision of the Selection Committee shall be final.

 Q: Do I need co-makers for this loan?

 A: Yes, the Foundation requires two co-makers for each loan.
 Co-makers are usually the students' two parents.
 If a student is married, at least one other co-maker in addition to the spouse of the borrower is required to sign as a co-maker on the loan.
 An individual cannot be a co-maker if 1).
 He/she has already signed for three active loans at CSLF; or 2).
 He/she is in default as a borrower or co-maker on any current loan at CSLF; or 3).
 He/she has had a loan with the CSLF that was written off.
 Co-makers must be U. S. citizens.